wiggocd/nmp/README.md

 ## Building

-Open  `nmp.xcodeproj` in Xcode and change the build team / signing info to build on your machine.
+Open  `nmp.xcworkspace` in Xcode and change the build team / signing info to build on your machine.
 To build for deployment, go to Product > Archive in the Xcode project.

 Run `xcodebuild build` to build; an application package should be built to `build/Release/nmp.app`